Notochord definition: Definition, Types, Structure, Coelomic Cavity, Function

 The notochord is a very early embryonic structure that develops from the mesodermal layer.
 In particular, it arises from the primitive streak.
 This happens in human embryos at about the third week—more specifically, cells migrate to form something known as the notochordal process.
 The mature notochord is differentiated from this, and then it guides the organisation of tissues around it.

-The notochord is essential for the induction of the mesoderm to form vertebral bodies around it in the development of the vertebral column.
-In most vertebrates, this notochord gets replaced by the vertebrae and intervertebral discs with remnants in the nucleus pulposus of these discs in mammals.
+The notochord is important in the induction of the mesoderm to form vertebral bodies around it in the development of the vertebral column.
+In most vertebrates, this notochord gets replaced by the vertebrae and intervertebral discs, with remnants in the nucleus pulposus of these discs in mammals.

 Molecular Composition